 I rolled my eyes at this “visionary.”
 He probably gave TED talks.

 “I just never fit into that world.”
 John flung back his straight blond hair as it fell onto his face.
 “I’m an engineer.
 I like to build things.
 Real things—not papers and theories.”

 “Looks delicate, like I’m going to go home hungry,” John said as he took a bite, which earned him a giggle from Molly.
-She pushed the tray my way, insisting it was vegan, but I was saving my appetite for later, and I never trusted her not to lace everything with butter.
+She pushed the tray my way, insisting it was vegan, but I was saving my appetite for later, and anyway I never trusted her not to lace all her food with butter.

-A server leaned over to whisper to Molly, who excused herself.
+A server leaned over to whisper to Molly, who excused herself to go inside.
 Alone with John, I stared at him, unblinking.
 He looked straight back at me, but I didn’t turn away.
-I’d used my face to intimidate bigger men than him.
+The humid air made it hard to breathe.

 “So,” I said, “The Bomb is in a cash bind, but it won’t be long before it’s profitable.”
 It wasn’t necessarily a lie; anything could happen.
 “It’s in your own interest to work something out.”